Mannatech (NASDAQ:MTEX) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Mannatech (NASDAQ:MTEX – Free Report) in a research report sent to investors on Saturday.
-The brokerage issued a buy rating on the stock.
+Equities research analysts at StockNews.com began coverage on shares of Mannatech (NASDAQ:MTEX – Get Free Report) in a report released on Sunday.
+The brokerage set a “buy” rating on the stock.

-Mannatech (NASDAQ:MTEX – Get Free Report) last announced its earnings results on Tuesday, November 7th.
-The company reported $0.01 earnings per share (EPS) for the quarter.
-Mannatech had a negative net margin of 5.62% and a negative return on equity of 59.58%.
-The company had revenue of $32.55 million for the quarter.
+Mannatech (NASDAQ:MTEX – Get Free Report) last announced its quarterly earnings results on Tuesday, November 7th.
+The company reported $0.01 earnings per share for the quarter.
+Mannatech had a negative return on equity of 59.58% and a negative net margin of 5.62%.
+The firm had revenue of $32.55 million for the quarter.

 Institutional Inflows and Outflows